jakub-stastny/docker-project-manager/README.md

 That way every container feels like a real VM with no limitations.

+## Per-project VPS vs. per-project container

+Before starting this, I would be using a per-project VPS.
+It's a very practical approach, especially for freelancers: once you're done with a project, you just delete the VPS and that's it.
+No mess is left behind.

+With that said, there's an overhead with that.
+It's much easier to use just one VPS and run everything in containers that are behaving as full VMs, having root access (within container), Docker access (via Docker-in-Docker), everything just like on a standalone VPS.
+Besides, it's also cheaper.

 ## Isolation

 So on our development VPS, instead of spinning this image and doing everything in it, it makes sense to spin a container for each project we are working on.